Colorado Springs LSD Defense Attorneys

 LSD, sometimes known as acid, tab, and zen, is a hallucinogenic drug that is highly illegal in the United States.
 Colorado courts consider it a serious offense to be found using, in possession of, or selling LSD.
 Those accused of LSD crimes will not only be facing harsh penalties, but may also have to reckon with the destruction of their carier, reputation, and the lowered chance of employment.

 We at The Bussey Law Firm, P.C. have seen just how devastating drug crime charges can be for our clients.
 We believe that everyone is innocent until proven guilty, but, unfortunately, not everyone seems to agree with that sentiment these days.
 That is why a strong legal defense is so important.
 If you or a loved one have been accused of LSD crimes, contact our firm at (719) 475-2555 and find out what an experienced Colorado Springs LSD defense attorney can do for your case.

 LSD, otherwise known as lysergic acid diethylamide, is a Schedule I drug in the state of Colorado.
 The classification of drugs is called “schedules” and Schedule I is considered the highest.
 This means it does not have any medicinal use and is highly addictive.
-Drugs with such a high a classification, which includes PCP, heroine, and peyote, are closely monitored and controlled.
+Drugs with such a high a classification, which includes PCP, heroin, and peyote, are closely monitored and controlled.
 Those found with them usually face heavy penalties.

 LSD is a psychedelic drug that can cause extreme mood shifts, altered perceptions, and hallucinations.
 The drug itself is most often ingested, coming in liquid, tablet, and gelatin forms.
 While some believe that the drug can help provide spiritual experiences and connection, LSD can cause anxiety, panic attacks, delusions, and paranoia.
 One thing is for sure, whether you use LSD or not, an accusation and arrest for LSD crimes can land you in hot water.